• Skip to primary navigation

 Cenere in Italian means ashes or cinders.
 Although the origins of pasta alla cenere are uncertain, some Italian food writers say the name comes from the chopped olives in this dish which look like ‘ashes’.
 Given that Italy is home to a number of active volcanoes, this makes sense, I guess.

-Whatever its origins, I found a lot of Italian blogs and food sites with a recipe for pasta alla cenere, so it’s obviously a popular dish!
+Whatever its origins, I found a lot of Italian blogs and food sites with a recipe for pasta alla cenere, so it’s obviously a popular Gorgonzola pasta recipe!
 I confess, I hadn’t eaten it before, but we love gnocchi or pasta with gorgonzola!
 At first, I wasn’t sure about combining gorgonzola with olives but wow they go together beautifully.
 I’m sure you’ll agree if you try it!

 What are the origins of Gorgonzola?